Dermatitis: Common types

-Diagnosis of types may be indicated by codes defined according to International Statistical Classification of Diseases and Related Health Problems (ICD).

 Atopic

 Atopic dermatitis is an allergic disease believed to have a hereditary component and often runs in families whose members have asthma.
 Itchy rash is particularly noticeable on the head and scalp, neck, inside of elbows, behind knees, and buttocks.
 It is very common in developed countries and rising.
 Irritant contact dermatitis is sometimes misdiagnosed as atopic dermatitis.
 Stress can cause atopic dermatitis to worsen.

 Contact

 Contact dermatitis is of two types: allergic (resulting from a delayed reaction to an allergen, such as poison ivy, nickel, or Balsam of Peru), and irritant (resulting from direct reaction to a detergent, such as sodium lauryl sulfate, for example).